2ndSightLab/aws-rust-assume-role-with-mfa/README.md

 This repository contains a test to assume a role with MFA using the AWS rust sdk.

 ## Trait that can be used in any application
 I created a trait that can be reused in any application as demonstrated by the main.rs module.
-You can create a trait with a library that can be pulled into any appliation to handle your authentiation properly.
+You can create a trait with a library that can be pulled into any application to handle your authentiation properly.

 ## What it does